House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a crosscut saw

-If you’re just beginning to explore the world of DIY landscaping, you might never have heard the work “crosscut” before.
-If you’ve seen that wood has grain, it’s easy to understand: crosscutting is a cut perpendicular to the grain, used to do anything from shortening planks to cutting down trees.
+If you’re just beginning to explore the world of DIY landscaping, you might never have heard the word “crosscut” before.
+If you’ve seen that wood has a grain, it’s easy to understand: crosscutting is a cut perpendicular to the grain, which is used to shorten planks and cut down trees.

-Crosscutting is more difficult because it goes against the way the wood “wants” to be cut.
-To make a clean crosscut that doesn’t exhaust you, you’ll need a saw that’s built specifically for crosscutting.
+Crosscutting is more difficult because it goes against how the wood “wants” to be cut.
+You’ll need a saw built specifically for crosscutting to make a clean crosscut that doesn’t exhaust you.
 A crosscut saw has more teeth than a rip saw, packed tightly together so each one removes a small amount of wood.

 Whether you’re building a complex DIY project or just cutting down trees in your garden, you’ll need to crosscut frequently.
 These reviews focus on manual-powered saws that are ideal for removing small to medium trees.
-If you’re looking for something to use in your workshop, we recommend a circular or miter saw with a 60+ toothed blade.
+If you want something to use in your workshop, we recommend a circular or miter saw with a 60+ toothed blade.

 After the list, stick around for our guide on how to shop for a crosscut saw.